I will try to make a list of items here, but I could probably write a book on this.

 -

 - Put the complexity in the design, not in the code.
 If the code does not look so simple that even an idiot can understand it, then the code is too complex.
-When this happens, it usually means that shortcuts have been taken in the design, which have to be compensated for with overly complex code.
+When this happens, it usually means that shortcuts were taken in the design, which had to be compensated for with overly complex code.
 Make the design as elaborate as necessary so that the code can be as simple as possible.
 Overly complex code is usually the result of violations of the Single Responsibility Principle.
 Which brings us to the next point:

 - Adhere to the Single Responsibility Principle like your life depends on it.
 Often, what you think of as a single responsibility can in fact be further sub-divided into a number of more fundamental responsibilities.